Frost0522/Graphene/README.md

 > `Parser error handling` : Revist the parser to properly implement errors that will need to be caught at this stage.

 > `Next stage for parsing` : Modify table-driven parser to produce abstract syntax tree.

+`Downsizing` : I would like to go back and visit the way nodes are implemented to lessen the number of class files.
+This can also be said for the way that states are implemented in the scanner.

+`Visitor Pattern` : The object used to print out the node stack could use a bit of a touch up as well, it works fine, but does not follow the pattern I initally set out to use.

 ## Bug Fixes / Updates